|The Frankfurt-Tipp rating:|

 |Genre:||Adventure, Action, Sci-Fi|

 The world as we know it no longer exists.
-The people who have survived are divided into five different fractions based on their virtues: In the selfless Altruan, the frank Candor, the knowing Ken, the peaceful Amite and the fearless Ferox.
-This is to ensure that resources are used perfectly and that the necessary order is maintained.
-All young people at a certain age must undergo the test that assigns them to a virtue.
-Also for Tris Prior (Shailene Woodley) is the time for her destiny.
-But her test results aren't conclusive.
-It is one of the few uncertainties that make it a potential threat in the eyes of the government.
-Therefore Tris conceals the result and joins the Ferox.
-Here she quickly realizes the danger she is in if her secret were discovered.
-Because Jeanine (Kate Winslet), the leader of the Ken, has called for a fight against the indefinite.
+The humans that have survived are divided into five different factions based on their virtues: Into the selfless Altruan, the outspoken Candor, the knowledgeable Ken, the peaceful Amite, and the fearless Ferox.
+This is to ensure that resources are used perfectly and a necessary order is maintained.
+All youths must undergo the test at a certain age, which assigns them to a virtue.
+For Tris Prior (Shailene Woodley), the time is also for her destiny.
+But her test results are inconclusive.
+She is one of the undetermined few, which makes her a potential threat in the eyes of the government.
+Therefore, Tris keeps quiet about the results and joins the Ferox.
+Here, she quickly realizes the danger she is in should her secret be discovered.
+For Jeanine (Kate Winslet), the leader of the Ken, has called for a fight against the Undetermined.
 And so Tris must do everything she can to successfully complete her tough Ferox training.
-She gets help from the mysterious Four (Theo James), who seems to know more about the uncertain than he admits…
+She gets help from the mysterious Four (Theo James), who seems to know more about the Undetermined than he lets on.

-Admittedly, the obligatory love story is portrayed in two scenes in an overblown manner and the really big dramatic moments in the last act don't necessarily have the emotional depth that was probably intended.
-Nonetheless, "Die Bestimmung - Divergent" is a very entertaining futuristic thriller with a high viewing and entertainment value, which you can have fun with even if you're not a girl between the ages of 14 and 18.
-And even though Burger has staged the story in such a way that it also works on its own and appears to be complete, we can already look forward to the sequel, which will be released in 2015 under the direction of the German Robert Schwentke.
-Worth seeing
+Admittedly, the obligatory love story is implemented in two scenes too turgid and the very big dramatic moments in the last act do not necessarily have the emotional depth that was probably intended.
+Nevertheless, The Destiny - Divergent is a very entertaining futuristic thriller with high show and entertainment value, which you can definitely enjoy even if you're not a girl between 14 and 18.
+And even though Burger has directed the story in such a way that it works on its own and feels self-contained, we can already look forward to the sequel, which is set to hit theaters in 2015, directed by Germany's Robert Schwentke.
+Worth Seeing